Historical Archaeology Journal

 Historical Archaeology’s manuscript review process is rigorous and is intended to identify the strengths and weaknesses in each submitted manuscript, determine which manuscripts are suitable for publication, and to work with the authors to improve their manuscript prior to publication.

-All manuscripts are first read by the Journal Editor to determine if they are ready for review.
+All manuscripts are first read by the Editor-in-Chief or a Managing Editor (the ‘core editorial team’) to determine if they are ready for review.
 In order to be accepted for review, manuscripts must follow the Style Guide, must address archaeological subjects of interest to the members of the SHA, and must be reasonably well written.
 Articles that do not meet these criteria will not be accepted for review.
-The Journal Editor will notify the author or lead author (for multi-authored papers) of each manuscript to advise them whether or not a manuscript has been accepted for review.
+A member of the core editorial team will notify the author or lead author (for multi-authored papers) of each manuscript to advise them whether or not a manuscript has been accepted for review.
+Occasionally a paper is potentially of interest but may require revisions before it can be sent out for peer review; in these cases the author(s) will be asked to ‘revise before review.’

 Reviewers are asked to comment on the suitability of a manuscript for publication, the strengths and weaknesses of a manuscript’s content, and the author’s writing style and clarity.
 Once all of the reviews are in, the Associate Editor will determine if a manuscript is suitable for publication.

-Reviews result in one of four recommended outcomes: 1) a manuscript is considered acceptable for publication with minor revisions requested, 2) a manuscript is considered acceptable for publication, contingent on more substantial revision, 3) significant issues are noted or the reviewers disagree on the manuscript’s potential for publication, resulting in a request for a second review draft to address these issues, or 4) the manuscript is rejected.
+3. significant issues are noted, or the reviewers disagree on the manuscript’s potential for publication, resulting in a request for a second review draft to address these issues; or

-The time line for manuscript review varies.
-In general, the Journal Editor will attempt to read and either accepts a manuscript for review or return it to the author within two weeks of a manuscript’s receipt.
-An Associate Editor will attempt to have all manuscripts out to review within four weeks of receiving a manuscript.
+The timeline for manuscript review varies.
+In general, the Journal Editor will attempt to read and either accept a manuscript for review or return it to the author within two weeks of a manuscript’s receipt.
+An Associate Editor will attempt to have all manuscripts out for review within four weeks of receiving a manuscript.
 Reviewers are asked to complete their comments and provide their reviews within six weeks; however, the Associate Editor will frequently need to remind late reviewers of the need for their comments at the end of the review period, which will delay provision of review comments to the author.
 Authors should thus expect to see comments between three and five months from submission of a manuscript.
 Manuscripts submitted in the late spring or summer months, during the winter holidays, or during the SHA’s annual meeting, can generally expect to add another one to two months to their review schedule, since historical archaeologists, including the Associate Editors, are often busiest at these times and may be in the field.
 It is very important to recognize that all of Historical Archaeology’s staff are volunteers whose jobs demand their time and attention as well as the journal.
 It is not unheard of for an Associate Editor to be sent out on an urgent field assignment two days after agreeing to handle a manuscript’s review, and for the review process to incur a delay as a result.
 Please be patient and professional when dealing with the Associate Editors; all have made a significant contribution of their volunteer time and efforts to assist the SHA in producing Historical Archaeology.

 Thematic Issues